About me

 You can also read more about me in the following interviews,

-Picture of cats resting on a bench taken in Onomichi, Japan
+Picture of two cats resting on a bench in the sun.
+The picture was taken in Onomichi, Japan

 Contact information